Mohamedramzii/social-plus/README.md

 # Social plus

-## A social app to make your connections.
+## A social app to build your network.
 ### It contains many features such as news feed, chatting and notifications.

 In this app, i used: